AhmedHalat/MacAppIconSwitcher/README.md

 - Don't worry about the backup folder, if one doesn't exist, it will be created

 ## Running
-- Open terminal and change run AppIconInstaller.sh
+1. Open terminal and run AppIconInstaller.sh
     - If you are unsure how to run it type "sh " then drag AppIconInstaller.sh onto the terminal line, this will automatically input the path name.
     - It should look like ``` sh PATH/AppIconInstaller.sh```
- - Type in your password when prompted
+2. Type in your password when prompted

 ## Reverting
 - To undo the action and return the images to their originals, just move AppIconInstaller.sh into the backup folder and re-run the script